-The term "flood" denotes both the discharge of a river under condition of excessive rainfall and the inundation of low lying areas.
-It has been observed that floods in rivers have certain characteristics, depending on the topography, meteorology and hydrology of the regions through which the rivers flow.
-Some rivers are erratic in that they often change their course.
+The term "flood" means both the excess water discharge of rivers due to heavy rainfall and the inundation of low-lying areas.
+The characteristics of floods vary based on the topography, meteorology and hydrology of the regions through which rivers flow.
+Some rivers especially in Rajasthan are unpredictable and can change their course.